 Sutura is the joint contiguous margins of the bones are united by a thin layer of fibrous tissue.
 This kind of joint is found in the skull only.

 It has got its name from is so called from the tooth-like form of the projecting processes.
-Example is as in the suture between the parietal bones.
+An example is the suture between the parietal bones.

 The edges of the bones are serrated like the teeth of a fine saw, as between the two portions of the frontal bone.